-How to remove black bars
+Removing black bars

 Sometimes, when you use videos of different aspect ratios, or if the project is set up incorrectly, some videos may have black bars around them.
 You can remove black bars from videos using one of the ways below.